 Network IO and sockets

 To understand how non-blocking IO works under the hood we first need some understanding of how IO works at low level.
-The most common use case for non-blocking IO is network IO, so it is best explained in this context.
+A common use case for non-blocking IO is network IO, so it is best explained in this context.
 At kernel level a socket is used as an abstraction to communicate with a NIC.
 This socket takes care of reading and writing data to/from the NIC, which in turn sends the data over the UTP cable on its way to the internet.
 For example, if you go to a URL in your browser; at low level the data in your HTTP request is written to a socket using the

 send(2) system call.
 When a response is returned, the response data can be read from that socket using the